 May 14, 2018

 Outstanding Outcome.
-Over and over, you deliver the results clients crave and you have the proof to show for it.
+Over and over, you deliver the results clients crave, and you have the proof to show for it.
 You back your claims with statistics and case studies.
-Example: In their case study Uppercut boldly states their success for a past client: “426% increase in monthly visitors, 245% increase in newsletter subscribers” etc.
+Example: In a case study Uppercut ( (a digital design & development studio) boldly states their success for a past client: "426% increase in monthly visitors, 245% increase in newsletter subscribers."

 A unique feature of your product or service.
-David Michael Moore, an illustrator specializing in speakers and thought-leaders, offers “graphic recording.”
+David Michael Moore, an illustrator who is specializing in speakers and thought-leaders, offers "graphic facilitation."
 David captures paneled discussions and other impromptu sessions in illustration – live!
 David doesn’t explicitly use “live illustration” as his USP, but it could be.

 A complimentary add-on.
-Clearly state what extras your service includes.
+State clearly what extras your service includes.
 Maybe you are a content writer who includes a free SEO-check of the pieces you write.

 More industry experience than anyone else.
 You have worked with a lot of clients in your particular niche.

 Longstanding experience.
 You have worked in your creative discipline for ages.

 A signature style.
 You have mastered an easily recognizable, unique aesthetic style.
 Example: Johanna Basford, the “ink evangelist,” who creates intricate hand-drawn illustrations in black and white.